LarsBehrenberg/testing-copy/content/posts/edouard-manet.md

       Recognition finally came in the form of a second class medal awarded by the 1881 jury, for a portrait of a previously exiled revolutionary called Henri Rochefort.
 Eight other second class medals were awarded, with no entry considered first class material.

-      The award also allowed his friend, Antonin Proust, to award him the legion d’honneur in December 1881.
+      The award also allowed Manet's boyhood friend, Antonin Proust, to award him the legion d’honneur in December 1881.
 By this stage Proust was minister for fine arts.
-The award came just in time: the government fell months later.
+The award came just in time: the government fell months later and Proust lost his position!

       #### The 1882 Salon: the Folies Bergere